 ■ A working version of Burp Suite Professional (or Burp Suite Professional Trial).

-■ A working version of IDA Pro 6.8+ (or IDA Pro Evaluation Version).
+■ A working version of IDA Pro 6.8+ (for the IDAPython section).